 In clay ground get the ground ripped or rotary hoed and add organic matter and gypsum.
-Then also mound the garden beds over the top of he clay base, this will help with drainage and the plants will grow into the clay at there own pace.
+Then also mound the garden beds over the top of the clay base, this will help with drainage and the plants will grow into the clay at there own pace.

-In older gardens with plants add a thick layer of compost in open areas on top of ground.
+In older gardens with plants add a thick layer of compost in open areas on top of the ground.
 Don’t pile the compost around the tree and shrub stems, this will entice rot.

-Keep a band of around 20cm away from the tree’s.
+Keep a band of around 20cm away from the trees.

 Once you have added your compost add you fertilizer, blood and bone on natives and chicken poo on exotics.
 Then add a 10cm layer of mulch over all the compost and garden beds.
 This will stop the compost blowing or washing away and suppress weeds